Skip down to main content

 About

-Luc Rocher is the Director of the DPhil Programme in Social Data Science and is a lecturer at the Oxford Internet Institute, a junior research fellow at Kellogg College, and a fellow of Imperial College London’s Data Science Institute.
+Luc Rocher is a UKRI Future Leaders Fellow and senior research fellow at the Oxford Internet Institute.
+Luc is a fellow at Kellogg College and at Imperial College London’s Data Science Institute.

 Luc’s research provides technical guidance to the challenges AI poses for competition law in digital platforms and data protection regulation online.
 Their work in Nature Communications for instance demonstrated the limits of traditional techniques to de-identify and widely share ‘anonymous’ data online, calling for better privacy-preserving frameworks to disseminate and analyse personal data online.